 The Cactus Collection displays a range of succulent plants from all over the world from countries ranging from the exotic island of Madagascar to Mexico and the deserts of Namaqualand in southwest Africa.

-Within the Collection plants of similar form are grouped together, for example the caudiciform plants can have huge swollen water storage organs and include the extraordinary Elephant’s foot plant.
+Within the Collection plants of similar form are grouped together, for example the caudiciform plants can have huge swollen water storage organs.
 Another interesting group covers the tiny Living Stones which as their name suggests mimic small rocks and pebbles as camouflage against predators.
 Currently these are displayed in pots within one of the smaller glasshouses near the Education Pod.